 Fujifilm X100 vs Leica D-LUX Typ 109

-The Fujifilm FinePix X100 and the Leica D-LUX (Typ 109) are two digital cameras that were announced, respectively, in September 2010 and September 2014.
+The Fujifilm FinePix X100 and the Leica D-LUX (Typ 109) are two enthusiast cameras that were announced, respectively, in September 2010 and September 2014.
 Both the X100 and the D-LUX Typ 109 are fixed lens compact cameras that are based on an APS-C (X100) and a Four Thirds (D-LUX Typ 109) sensor.
 The Fujifilm has a resolution of 12.2 megapixels, whereas the Leica provides 12.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.